elsom25/jcmcginnis-2022/_drafts/organizational_changelog.md

 image:     "/assets/img/org-changelog.webp"
 ---

-Leaders must build teams and organizations that are not just receptive to change, but thrive on it.
+Leaders must build teams and organizations that are not just receptive to change but thrive on it.
 Yet change is hard.
 It's hard to track, hard to understand, and hard to manage.
 But it doesn't have to be.

 ## Remember the past